python/cpython/Doc/reference/import.rst

 If the meta path finder knows how to handle the named module, it returns a spec object.
 If it cannot handle the named module, it returns ``None``.
-If :data:`sys.meta_path` processing reaches the end of its list without returning a spec, then an :exc:`ImportError` is raised.
+If :data:`sys.meta_path` processing reaches the end of its list without returning a spec, then a :exc:`ModuleNotFoundError` is raised.
 Any other exceptions raised are simply propagated up, aborting the import process.

 The :meth:`~importlib.abc.MetaPathFinder.find_spec()` method of meta path finders is called with two or three arguments.
 The first is the fully